mohamedyousuf1/Data_ML_test/README.md

-# Heart Disease Prediction Model
+# Data science Machine Learning initial training

-This project trains and evaluates multiple machine learning models on the heart disease dataset from the UCI Machine Learning Repository.
-The goal is to get initial results for predicting heart disease based on various features.
+This project trains and evaluates multiple machine learning models on any classification data after preprocessing.
+The used example dataset is the heart disease dataset from the UCI Machine Learning Repository.
+The goal is to get initial results for predicting heart disease based on various features. the discription of the dataset can be found here: https://archive.ics.uci.edu/dataset/45/heart+disease

 ## Overview